aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

 [^9]: The examples on this page are live and connect to the instances of the app I have running at https://ar.al/chat (corresponding to the initial example, without server-side validation) and https://ar.al/chat-final-version.
 Needless to say, this site is served by Site.js.

+[^10]: You might have noticed that the `isValidString()` function is the same as the one we used to implement the validation on our front-end.
+Since both our client-side and server-side code in Site.js is JavaScript (remember, it uses Node.js under the hood), we can pull that function into its own module and re-use it in both places.

-[^10]: On Windows (because Windows), you have to add quotes around the `@hostname` option, so the command becomes `site "@hostname"`.
+[^11]: On Windows (because Windows), you have to add quotes around the `@hostname` option, so the command becomes `site "@hostname"`.
 Blame Bill Gates.

-[^11]: To use ngrok with your own domain name, you will to subscribe for [a Pro account](https://ngrok.com/pricing) from ngrok (at least this is what Laura and I use at [Small Technology Foundation](https://small-tech.org)) and [set up a subdomain on your own domain name per their instructions](https://ngrok.com/docs#http-custom-domains).
+[^12]: To use ngrok with your own domain name, you will to subscribe for [a Pro account](https://ngrok.com/pricing) from ngrok (at least this is what Laura and I use at [Small Technology Foundation](https://small-tech.org)) and [set up a subdomain on your own domain name per their instructions](https://ngrok.com/docs#http-custom-domains).

-[^12]: On Windows (because Windows), the sync function is not available as there’s currently no free and open rsync implementation that we can use like we can on Linux and macOS.
+[^13]: On Windows (because Windows), the sync function is not available as there’s currently no free and open rsync implementation that we can use like we can on Linux and macOS.